 For vegans and vegetarians, this a good place for a quiet sit-down meal.
 It’s clean and friendly, and there isn’t a stick of butter in sight.
 Everything is vegan, and they make their own versions of things like pizza, dumplings, and fries.
 The fries are made of chickpeas, they resemble a deep-fried Jenga set, and they taste like good, soft falafel.
 Use the dipping sauce, and even non-vegetarians will find them weirdly addicting.
 This is a good lunch spot, and it’s a good place to eat something that will remind you that food is supposed to make you feel better.
 Uptowners can visit the Peacefood on the UWS and downtowners can enjoy the one by Union Square.

 A veggie burger will never be as good as a real burger.
-That’s something all vegetarians have to come to term with (if they haven’t already).
-Superiority Burger takes a stab at the fake-meat sandwich, however, and the result isn’t bad.
-It isn’t the best veggie burger in the city (although it’s far from the worst) - but it’s small, dense, and fun to eat.
+That’s something all vegetarians have to come to terms with (if they haven’t already).
+Superiority Burger takes a stab at the fake-meat sandwich, however, and the result is pretty enjoyable.
+It’s small, dense, and fun to eat.
 You don’t come here for the burger, however.
 You come here for the sides and the frozen desserts.
 So get a burnt broccoli salad, whatever they have on special, and a scoop of every frozen dessert they’re willing to sell you.
 There isn’t much seating, so take your food to Tompkins Square Park and stand on a bench to avoid the rats.

 Unless you’re annoyingly picky, you’ll find something to eat at Westville.
 Most people can have a good, quick, casual dinner here.
 They do salads, sandwiches, burgers, and bigger things like a whole grilled trout.
 The most impressive part of the menu, however, is the list of veggie sides.
 Every day they do things like cauliflower with tahini and plantains with cotija.
 It’s easy to make a meal of out the sides (and there are plenty to choose from), so a vegetarian shouldn’t have too much trouble eating here.
 The veggie burger also tastes like it’s deep-fried, so vegetarians rejoice.